EPIGRAPH: Qur’an (4:157-158):

 Qur'an, however, does not mention Dajjal directly.
 These

-it is crucial to approach such texts critically and always in light of
+Qur'an, it is crucial to approach such texts critically and always in

-the Qur’an, which is described by Allah as the Furqan (the criterion
+light of the Qur’an, which is described by Allah as the Furqan (the

-talks about the personality of Jesus (peace be upon him) from many angles.
-It
+Qur'an talks about the personality of Jesus (peace be upon him) from many

-mentions his mission of preaching and gives details about his life in several
+angles.
+It mentions his mission of preaching and gives details about his life

-places.
-The Qur'an also often speaks about the major events of the Day of
+in several places.
+The Qur'an also often speaks about the major events of the

-Judgment.
-The return of such an important prophet from the heavens would be a
+Day of Judgment.
+The return of such an important prophet from the heavens would

-huge event.
-Yet, despite many chances to mention it, the Qur'an does not refer
+be a huge event.
+Yet, despite many chances to mention it, the Qur'an does not

-to this event even once.
-This silence raises an important question: can human
+refer to this event even once.
+This silence raises an important question: can

 accept.